nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation
 The weight data graph will be displayed in a pop-up window in the Ui component.
 It contains a LineChart of `Date` date against `Number` weight, and is populated with data from XYChart.Series.
 The data is obtained from the logic component, which provides only past 30 days of weight data in the WeightHistory class.
-.

 The following details explain how it works:

 * The `WeightHistory` class stores the list of weights and dateTime.
-* The GraphPopup class sets up the LineChart with x-axis as a `Date` representing date, and y-axis as a `Double` representing the weight measurement on that date.
+* The GraphPopup.Scene class sets up the LineChart with x-axis as a `Date` representing date, and y-axis as a `Double` representing the weight measurement on that date.
 * Ensure the XYChart.Series that populates the graph with data is always updated with the most recent data.
 * The `handleStatistics` is called by the MainWindow class to generate the weight data graph in a pop-up window.

 Weight over date and time pop-up windows will display the past 30 days graph automatically.
-It does so by hvaing the MainWindow class call handle statistics on startup and after execution of commands.
+It does so by having the MainWindow class call handle statistics on startup and after execution of commands.

 Sequence Diagram for Graph feature.